PickNikRobotics/beta_moveit_website/services/feasibility-study.md

                           taken countless hours of academic paper reading, code experimentation, and trial & error.
                       </li>
                       <li>
                           <strong>A trusted advisor:</strong> Have future quick questions about the robotics industry?
-Shoot Dave an
+Shoot us an
                           email and let's stay in touch.
                       </li>
                     </ul>